A Naturopathic Approach to Canine Arthritisby Dr. Jeannie Thomason

 Collagen is the elastic protein that holds skin together.
 And as our pets age, the amount and quality of collagen in the body starts to diminish

-According to a study published in "Arthritis Research and Therapy" in 2009.
-A total of 454 patients with rheumatoid arthritis completed the study.
-They took either 1mg per day of CCII or 10mg per week of methotrexate, an anti-rheumatic drug, for 24 weeks and completed the follow-up.
-Both groups experienced significant reductions in pain, morning stiffness, swollen joint count, tender joint count and other indicators.
+According to a study published in “Arthritis Research and Therapy” in 2009; patients with rheumatoid arthritis took 1mg per day of CCII for 24 weeks and they experienced significant reductions in pain, morning stiffness, swollen joint count, tender joint count and other indicators.

 MSM or Methylsulfonylmethane is natural sulfur.
 It is the raw material used by the body to build healthy new cells pretty much everywhere but the highest concentrations are in the joints, skin, hair and nails.
 MSM makes the cells more permeable, (things can pass through) meaning nutrients in (good stuff) and the toxins (very bad) out.
 It is a essential nutrient that is responsible for the ability to repair or replace damaged tissue quickly.